shineyruan/faster-rcnn-toy/test/README.md

 # HW4 Test Cases

 All the files can be loaded using torch.load()

 ## Test Scripts

 All the Python test scripts are located in `src/BoxHead.py`.
 When running test scripts, please go to the root folder and specify:

 ```bash
 python src/BoxHead.py
 ```

 ## Ground Truth

 Test Case for the create_ground_truth.
 Each test contains a dictionary with the following entries:

 * proposals: input of the create_ground_truth that corresponds to the proposals produced by the RPN
 * gt_labels: input of the create_ground_truth that corresponds to the ground truth labels of the ground truth bounding boxes
 * bbox: input of the create_ground_truth that correspond to the ground truth bounding boxes
 * labels: output of the create_ground_truth. the ground truth labels assigned to each proposal
 * regressor_target: output. the target of the regressor for each proposal.
 It only makes sense to compare your regressor output with the given one for the proposals that are not assigned to the background ( for proposals assigned to background the regressor target in the given test case is an arbitary vector)

 ## MultiScaleRoiAlign

-Test Cases for the MutliScaleRoiAlign
+Test Cases for the MultiScaleRoiAlign
 Each test contains a dictionary with the following entries:

 * fpn_feat_list: input of the MultiScaleRoiAlign which corresponds to the list of features produced by the FPN for a batch of images
 * proposals: input of the MultiScaleRoiAlign which correspond to the top L proposals produced by the RPN for a batch of images
-* output_feature_vectors: output of MultiScaleRoiAlign containing the flatten pooled fetures for each proposal
+* output_feature_vectors: output of MultiScaleRoiAlign containing the flatten pooled features for each proposal

 ## Loss

 Test Cases for the compute loss function.
 Each test contains a dictionary with the following entries

 * clas_logits: the input of the compute_loss which corresponds to the predictions of the classifier
 * box_preds: the input of the compute_loss which corresponds to the prediction of the regressor
 * labels: the input of the compute_loss which corresponds to the ground truth label of each proposal